FilippTrigub/show_off/README.md

 ## 👥 Meet ---

-## 📞 Contact & Supportnt Manager** was built by a talented team of developers and innovators for BlackBox Hack 2025:
+## THIS app was built by a talented team of developers Ai Engineers and innovators for BlackBox Hack 2025:

 - **Mehdi Berthé**
 - **Adrian Boamba**